 In addition, since Tax Day was pushed to July 15th, ideally the IRS just recently collected filings from most Americans, which may streamline the process.
 All in all, there’s plenty of optimism that as soon as a stimulus plan is signed into law, Americans should expect relief quickly.

 As for when a bill may be passed, that’s less certain.
 Senate Majority Leader Mitch McConnell (R-KY) admitted that it could take “weeks” to finalize the legislation.
-However, the Senate is in recess from September 7th to 28th, so there’s likely some urgency to get something done by the end of next week.
+To make matters worse, the Senate left Washington D.C. for recess without a deal, and will not return until September 8th.